zegema/Arma/README.md

 # Arma

-In mission script.
+In-mission scripts.
-Copy/Paste file in your mission root.
+Copy/Paste files in your mission's root.

 Functions are now usable.

+See description for more information about functions.